This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 400ºF.

-- Cut spaghetti squash in half lengthwise and scoop out seeds.
+- Cut spaghetti squash in half lengthwise, scoop out the seeds and discard.
 Season with salt and pepper, place cut side down in a baking dish with about 1 inch of water.
-Bake for 45 minutes to 1 hour.
-You can also microwave it for 8-10 minutes if you prefer.
-Once it's fork tender, transfer to a cooling rack to cool off for a few minutes.
+Bake until fork tender, about 45 minutes.

-- In a large deep saute pan, heat the olive oil.
+- In a large deep sauté pan, heat the olive oil.
 Add the beef and season with salt and pepper.
-Brown the meat and break it into smaller pieces with your spoon until cooked through.
+Cook the beef, stirring often and breaking apart as needed, until the beef is lightly browned, 5 minutes.

 - When spaghetti squash is cool to the touch, use a fork to shred the inside of the squash, which will come out in strands that look like spaghetti.

 - To assemble, remove half of the strands from each squash and set aside.
 Season the squash with salt and pepper, layer some of the lasagna sauce on top of the squash strands.
-Then add another layer of the strands previously removed, top with more lasagna sauce and finish with about 2 tablespoons of shredded mozzarella cheese.
+Then add another layer of the strands previously removed, top with more lasagna sauce and finish with shredded mozzarella cheese.

-- Serve as is in the squash, topped with parsley if desired.
+- Serve as is in the squash, garnished with fresh basil.